choueric/regGen/README.md

   Example: `<REG>[Control]: 0`, where the register's name is `Control` and offset is 0.

-- `FIELD`: As says above, `FIELD` lines contains information of a register's filed, including name, offset and values (optional) in the format of `name: offset (value: valueName,)` that contains two parts.
-The `name-offset` part is mandatory contrasting to the `values` part.
+- `FIELD`: As says above, `FIELD` lines contains information of a register's filed, including name, offset and enumrations (optional) in the format of `name: offset (enumVal: enumName,)` that contains two parts.
+The `name-offset` part is mandatory contrasting to the `enums` part.
 Below explains more details about `FIELD` line.

   Example: `ck_prior1 : 0-1`, where the field's name is `ck_prior1`, offset
-  range is `0-1` and there is no `values` part.
+  range is `0-1` and there is no `enums` part.

 ## `name-offset` part